 His work proves his careful study of form with function, not just form’s dominance.

 FLW was apparently a “chick magnet”, not lacking some negative traits that comes with that.
-Yet, he also seemed down-to-earth, teachable, and approachable, unlike some of the unapproachable divas / divos populating some ranks in architecture and art.
+Yet, he also seemed down-to-earth, teachable, and approachable, unlike some of the unapproachable ones in architecture or art.

-Not that I have had the temptation of offing a few of the above; my former career was just dandy with so much fair, respectful treatment, always both ways. <sarcasm>
+Though my former career was just dandy and so much fair, respectful treatment, always both ways. <sarcasm>

 FLW got site before site savvy was cool.
-Compare Falling Water in wet, continental, and mid-latutude forest western Pennsylvania to Talliesen West in arid, southwetern, and subtropical desert Scottsdale.
+Compare Falling Water in wet, continental, and mid-latitude forest western Pennsylvania to Talliesen West in arid, southwetern, and subtropical desert Scottsdale.

 I can’t wait to read up on him more, including the book on his relationships with his wives over the years.
 Three Mrs. Wrights may make up for some wrongs?